What is probate?

-For more information about what probate is, and about the probate process, see the Supreme Court of NSW website.
+For more information on how the Court deals with probate matters, visit the Supreme Court of NSW